paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-061-retirement-or-separation-for-physical-disability.md

 | 1214 | 37:283 (less 1st 17 words). | Oct.
 12, 1949, ch.
 681, § 413 (less 1st 17 words), 63 Stat.
 825. |

 The words “including regulations” are omitted as covered by [section 1216(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1216/a&num=0&edition=prelim).

+#### Amendments
+2025—Pub.
+L. 119–60 substituted “if the member demands it.
+The Secretary concerned may require submission of a statement of contention as part of the demand.” for “if he demands it.”

 <a id="section-1214a"></a>